Team2537/Stronghold/README.md

 finished, all the branches would be merged into dev, where bugs would be ironed out.
 Once tested, everything would be commited to master.

-Unfortunately, this turned into a hot mess, and now Alex and Andrew have to fix everything.
+Unfortunately, this turned into a hot mess (because Alex doesn't know how to plan anything), and now Alex and Andrew have to fix everything.

 Time to start the [Wollack method](http://71.121.167.52:9001/alex/2016-stronghold/wikis/wollack-method)!